thoughtworks/dancing-glyphs/README.md

 # ThoughtWorks Glyph Screen Savers

-Two screen savers that show animations based on the ThoughtWorks glyphs.
+Two screen savers that show ThoughtWorks glyphs dancing around.
 See below for installation instructions.

 ## Dancing Glyphs

 ![dancing-glyphs-sample](https://cloud.githubusercontent.com/assets/954026/17986355/81cb49ce-6b1a-11e6-9ca7-14204b725a2c.gif)

-A while ago, while reading Cixin Liu's excellent novel The Three-Body Problem, I saw a shape in our brand asset library that had three of the typical ThoughtWorks glyphs superimposed, and somehow I thought, what if those three glyphs were dancing around each other like the suns in the novel?
+A while ago, while reading Cixin Liu's novel The Three-Body Problem, I saw a shape in our brand asset library that had three of the typical ThoughtWorks glyphs superimposed, and somehow I thought, what if those three glyphs were dancing around each other like the suns in the novel?
 Wouldn't that make a great screen saver?

 ## Glyph Wave